Where is Dean Saunders now?

 Unfortunately he was sacked in May of the same year after Wolves were relegated to League One.

-Speculation about Saunders future at Crawley ended in May 2015 after he was appointed as manager of League One side Chesterfield.
+Speculation about his future at Crawley ended in May 2015 after he was appointed as manager of League One side Chesterfield.

-This role was short lived however as Saunders was sacked from the club only six months into his tenure after a string of poor results.
+Howeverm his role was short-lived and he was sacked from the club only six months into his tenure after a run of poor results.

 Dean Saunders: Premier League Statistics